garrandall/popular-music-data/tracks/attention-the-weeknd.md

 You're only looking for attention, oh, oh-oh

-Ooo, ooo, ooo, attention
+Ooo, oo, oo, attention
 (Love all the attention, baby)
-Ooo, ooo, ooo, attention
+Ooo, oo, oo, attention
 (Love all the attention, baby)